Out of Scope:

 If the dependent student must file a tax return,

-(taxable scholarships are “earned income” for this purpose)
+(taxable scholarships are “earned income” for this test and to determine the dependent’s standard deduction)

-(taxable scholarships are “unearned income” for this purpose),
+(taxable scholarships are “unearned income” for this test and to compute the tax using form 8615.)